top of page

 b) The "genes" of creation

 Before the findings of quantum physics, humans did not have to be included in macrophysics.
 This changed with quantum physics.
 It describes the behaviour of atoms, molecules and elementary particles.
 The laws of quantum physics form the basis of quantum mechanics, which describes the microphysical events in which the subject could no longer be eliminated as it influences the event.
 The observer becomes part of the event that involves him.
 Quantum mechanics is a mathematical description that provides the tool with which scientists can analyse the phenomena of the quantum world.
 Quantum mechanics reveals to us the formative symbolism of quantum phenomena, just as consciousness is built up through the formation of symbols.
+The difference: Consciousness can explain quantum physics, but quantum physics does not explain consciousness.
+It is the fundamental structures of both phenomena that are functionally related and that connect the two.

 When man began to explore the complexity of the microphysical world, he recognised a world that revealed something mysterious.
 Quantum physicists also discovered the dualistic and symbolic or mondualistic design that is universal in consciousness in the structure of matter, the "kinship" of which I demonstrated in my study In der Falle des Seins.[1]

 It enables him to penetrate creation, in which some scientists are searching for a unifying interpretation between consciousness and quantum theory.
-It is the symbolic formations of man in everyday life, in science, in human relationships, in dreams, in mythological and religious content with which he builds his consciousness.
+And it is the symbolic formations of man in everyday life, in science, in human relationships, in dreams, in mythological and religious content with which he builds his consciousness.
 The symbolism that we form in our cognitions is a universally structuring phenomenon in all areas.

 The question arises here as to why we can speak of symbolism in the material world.
 No science can recognise reality in itself, it only grasps a symbolic design (see definition in chapter 1).
 If we assume a cause of creation (big bang theory, creator), something with transferred effects and properties is present, which makes us wonder about a background that remains mysterious to us.
 The manifold interpretations that arise here, however, are not the subject of this essay; they can be found in my study already mentioned.
 However, I will come back to some aspects later.